 1 In a small bowl mix all the ingredients together, using only 4 tablespoons of the olive oil.

 2 Rub these ingredients thoroughly all over the roast.
 Cover the roast with plastic, letting the fatty cap be the top.
+Refrigerate for a few hours in the refrigerator.

 3 Check the temperature of the roast.
 It is finished cooking when a thermometer registers 180-190 degrees.
 You can remove the roast from the oven around 178 degrees, since it will continue to cook for a short time afterwards, while it is out of the oven.
 Let the roast rest for 20-30 minutes before carving it, so that its luscious juices remain within the roast.

 4 Slice the meat thin or thick, whatever you preference.
-Scrap up some of the bits and pieces of meat which adhere to the pan’s bottom.
+Scrap up the bits and pieces of meat which adhere to the pan’s bottom.
 Spoon some of them, along with the juices and fatty residue over the roast.
 Serve with pipping hot mashed potatoes and a green vegetable of your choice.